-Via this online service, you can apply for an authorisation for direct message exchange in customs warehousing (customs warehousing declarations) or for an amendment to an authorisation.
+Via this online service, you can apply for an authorisation or for an amendment to an authorisation for direct message exchange in customs warehousing (customs warehousing declarations).

 You can find the service on the Customs website, under e-services.
 It is free of charge and available 24/7.

 - Completing the form requires logging in, for which you will need a KATSO ID.
 For more information about logging in, go to Identification in Customs’ e-services.

 You should find out the following information before logging into the service:

 Check that your company has an EORI number, because it is needed for message exchange.

 Details of the person responsible for message exchange:

 Enter the contact details of the person who we can contact in matters concerning your company’s message exchange and testing as well as the contact details of a secondary contact person.